davidjbradshaw/iframe-resizer/README.md

 }
 ```

 ##IFrame Object Methods

 Once the iFrame has been initialized, an `iFrameResizer` object is bound to it.
 This has the following methods available.

 ### close()

 Remove the iFrame from the page.

+### moveToAnchor(anchor)

+Move to anchor in iFrame.

 ### resize()

 Tell the iFrame to resize itself.

+### sendMessage(message,[targetOrigin])

+Send data to the containing page, `message` can be any data type that can be serialized into JSON.
+The `targetOrigin` option is used to restrict where the message is sent to, in case you iFrame navigates away to another domain.

 ## Troubleshooting